 When technophile Sarah Sparks (Anna Margaret Hollyman) becomes pregnant, her uncertainties about motherhood trigger an impulsive road trip to the source of her anxiety: her long-estranged mother living far away and off-the-grid.
 A SXSW premiere and winner of the Sloan Feature Film Prize, Annie J. Howell and Lisa Robinson co-direct this comic coming-of-parenthood tale for the internet age.

 (Co-writer/Co-Director) works as a screenwriter and director.
-She has written and directed three short films that have screened at film festivals around the world including Cannes-Directors Fortnight, Telluride, Edinburgh, and Clermont-Ferrand.
+She has written and directed short films that have screened at film festivals around the world including Cannes-Directors Fortnight, Telluride, Edinburgh, and Clermont-Ferrand.
+Her most recent short, HOLLOW (starring Louisa Krause), was made for ITVS’ FutureStates and premiered at the TriBeCa Film Festival.
 Her writing includes MIND BLAST, an IMAX project for the Blue Man Group that is currently in development.
-Her web series, Sparks, co-created with Annie J. Howell, is syndicated by the Sundance Channel.
+Her web series, Sparks, co-created with Annie J. Howell, was syndicated by the Sundance Channel.
 Her feature project, SYNAPSE, received the Sloan Foundation Feature Production Award and is in development with Salty Features.
 She is the recipient of the Martin E. Segal Prize, the Mitsubishi Digital Media Lab Award for Excellence, and a New York Foundation for the Arts Fellowship.
-Robinson received her MFA from New York University’s Graduate Film Directing Program and is currently Assistant Professor of Film at Long Island University.
+Robinson received her MFA from New York University’s Graduate Film Directing Program and is currently Associate Professor of Film at Long Island University.

 ANNA MARGARET HOLLYMAN (Sarah)